-- Develop a shared vision for the College's student access, success and equity efforts. - In conjunction with the Planning and Institutional Effectiveness Committee, use student access, success, and equity data and research to support the continuous improvement of programs and services of the college as a whole. - Advise in the development and collaboration of the various college plans, grants, and initiatives that address student access, success, and equity efforts. - Increase collegewide awareness of student access, success and equity efforts. - Provide a venue to dialogue and integrate student access success and equity efforts collegewide. - To help enhance the College's ability to be student-ready, identify disproportionately impacted and vulnerable student populations, and inform and support professional development and cultural competency preparation. - Consult and coordinate with the Academic Senate to ensure appropriate engagement when dealing with Academic and Professional matters (the 10+1). - Continually compile evidence related to accreditation Standard III.B. and Standard III.C., as well as other relevant accreditation requirements, and monitor college's ongoing compliance with these requirements. - Make recommendations to the College Council.
+- Develop a shared vision for the College's student access, success and equity efforts. - In conjunction with the Planning and Institutional Effectiveness Committee, use student access, success and equity data and research to assess effectiveness of various programs and the college as a whole. - Advise in the development and collaboration of the various college plans, grants, and initiatives that address student access, success, and equity efforts. - Increase collegewide awareness of student access, success and equity efforts. - Provide a venue to dialogue and integrate student access success and equity efforts collegewide. - To help enhance the College's ability to be student-ready, identify disproportionately impacted and vulnerable student populations, and inform and support professional development and cultural competency preparation. - Consult and coordinate with the Academic Senate to ensure appropriate engagement when dealing with Academic and Professional matters (the 10+1). - Continually compile evidence related to accreditation Standard III.B. and Standard III.C., as well as other relevant accreditation requirements, and monitor college's ongoing compliance with these requirements. - Make recommendations to the College Council.

-Dean, Student Success & Equity
+Dean, Student Success & Equity Classified or Eaculty selected by constituency grou